shakram02/Kt-Events/README.md

 # Kt-Events
 C# Style event for kotlin [source](https://discuss.kotlinlang.org/t/c-style-events/2076)

+Support for pooled events is enabled using [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines)

 - Use the `+=` operator to add a handler
 - Use the `-=` operator to delete a handler
 - Use `clear()` to delete all handlers